Kolman-Freecss/kf-imapi-auth-gateway/README.md

 ## TroubleShooting

 - To wire all services through gateway ensure you add correctly the names and no duplicate services are up in same time.
+- We need to use a specific filters to modify the immutable request headers because not in every phase of the request lifecycle we can modify the headers.
+  - Also we need 2 filter, because not all traffic is going through the same spring path

 ---